 Congress has made two important revisions to the military Survivor Benefit Plan (SBP), one I 2014 and one in the last days of 2015.
 The first dealt with SBP payments to a Special Needs Trust for children who are incapable of self-support.

 Special Needs Trust and SBP Payments

 The National Defense Authorization Act (NDAA) of 2015 amended Title 10, U.S. Code, §§ 1448, 1450 and 1455 to allow a person who has established a Special Needs Trust (SNT) to specify payment of a dependent-child SBP annuity directly to the Trust.
-An active-duty servicemember (or a military retiree) may, during his or hers life, irrevocably substitute a self-settled SNT created for the benefit of a child with a disability as the SBP beneficiary rather than having the SBP annuity payments made directly to the disabled dependent child.
+A military retiree or an active-duty servicemember may, during his or her life, irrevocably substitute a self-settled SNT created for the benefit of a child with a disability as the SBP beneficiary rather than having the SBP annuity payments made directly to the disabled dependent child.
 Since generally a member entitled to receive military retired pay makes an election as to SBP beneficiaries which is irrevocable, the Defense Department describes this as “an add-on election” to the election of a servicemember or retiree regarding SBP coverage for a dependent child.

 There are specific terms about the Trust which must be followed.
 Here are the primary points for eligibility to elect the SNT option: